 It is not surprising that the same people who shouted “Hosanna” to the king on Palm Sunday, cried for his crucifixion several days later.
 He was not who they expected.
 What has happened to God’s covenant?

-Jesus himself gives the answer, in the Gospel.
+Jesus himself gives the answer, in the Gospel reading.
 At the Passover celebration, “he took a cup, gave thanks, and gave it to them, and they all drank from it.
 He said to them, ‘This is my blood of the covenant, which will be shed for many.’”

-Jesus appears to us today, too, in many ways.
+Just like back then, Jesus appears to us today in many ways.
 Sometimes, he’s drawn into the public square.
 It’s easy to laud him when he appears triumphant.
 But when he’s battered and bruised, maligned, spat on: do we join the crowd that condemns him?